revbayes/revbayes.github.io/tutorials/concatenation/index.md

 Overview: Gene tree-species tree models
 =======================================

-Ever since @Zuckerkandl1965a, researchers have acknowledged that phylogenies reconstructed from homologous gene sequences could differ from species phylogenies.
+Ever since {% cite Zuckerkandl1965a %}, researchers have acknowledged that phylogenies reconstructed from homologous gene sequences could differ from species phylogenies.
 As molecular sequences accumulated, the link between gene trees and species trees started to be modeled.
 The first